wangfowen/khan_interview/README.md

     ```
     is equivalent to "This program MUST NOT use a 'while loop' or an 'if statement'."

 - whichMustContain(_type_) - an alias for mustContain.
-Sounds better when you
-callback to determine the rough structure of a program.
+Sounds better when you're chaining to determine the rough structure of a program.

     ```javascript
-    code.mustContain("ForStatement", whichMustContain("IfStatement"))
+    code.mustContain("ForStatement")
+        .whichMustContain("IfStatement");
     ```
+    is equivalent to
+    ```javascript
+    var forStatement = code.mustContain("ForStatement");
+    forStatement.mustContain("IfStatement");
+    ```
-    is equivalent to "There should be a 'for loop' and inside of it there should
-    be an 'if statement'."
+    which is equivalent to "There should be a 'for loop' and inside of it there should be an 'if statement'."

 - whichMustNotContain(_type_) - an alias for mustNotContain.

+- test() - returns a boolean of whether the AST object is empty or not.
+Stick it at the end of your other statements for niceness

+    ```javascript
+    code.mustContain("ForStatement")
+        .whichMustContain("IfStatement")
+        .test();
+    ```

 ##Improvements To Make##